Q. Are dyspraxia and developmental coordination disorder the same thing?

-This is such an important question on a topic that can be confusing to many parents.
+A. This is an important question on a topic that is confusing to many parents.
 Unfortunately, there’s no quick and easy way to answer it.

 Some people use the terms dyspraxia and DCD interchangeably.
 But there’s a fundamental difference between them.
 DCD is a formal and defined condition.
 Dyspraxia is not.